davidcbalsley/hw03-password/README.md

 The user starts by pressing the 'Generate Password' button.
 The website then prompts the user to enter the length for the password -- at least 8 characters, but not more than 128 characters.

+The website asks the user to confirm which categories of characters to use for the password: special characters, numbers, and lowercase and uppercase letters.
+If the user does not choose any of these categories, the website alerts them that they need to pick at least one.

-The website asks the user to confirm
+Then, the website generates and displays the password.
+It enables the 'Copy to

 https://davidcbalsley.github.io/hw03-password/